Witch’s Broom: A History, Uses & How to Make a Besom

 How to Make a Besom

 Learning how to make a besom isn’t difficult.
 It’s best to collect the supplies from your own garden or a natural place like the forest or fields.
+Ask the plant or tree’s permission before taking a cutting.
+I recommend using branches that have already fallen to the forest floor.

 What you need to make a besom: